temporalio/documentation/kb/temporal-platform-limits-sheet.md

     - `SignalExternalWorkflowExecution`
     - `RequestCancelExternalWorkflowExecution`
     - `StartChildWorkflowExecution`
-      OSS does not have a default limit, but you can use dynamic configuration can set a limit.
+  - The open-source Temporal Cluster does not have a default limit, but you can set them in the dynamic configuration using these variables:
+    - `NumPendingActivitiesLimitError`
+    - `NumPendingSignalsLimitError`
+    - `NumPendingCancelRequestsLimitError`
+    - `NumPendingChildExecutionsLimitError`
 - [Search Attributes maximums](/visibility/#search-attributes-maximums)